angrykoala/wendigo/README.md

 The following options can be passed:

-* `clearRequestMocks` (default: true): Clears all previous mocks in the requests module
 * `viewport`: Viewport config to set when opening the browser, uses the same syntax as `setViewport`
 * `queryString`: Querystring to be appended to the url, can be a string or object.
 Avoid using this parameter if a query string is already present in the url

 **openFile(path, options?)**
-Opens the given file from the browser.
+Opens the given file.
 Same options as `open` can be passed.
 The file will be passed by appending `file://` to the absolute path.

 ```js
 await browser.open("static/index.html");
 ```

 **close()**
-Close the browser, it should be called after finishing using the browser.
+Close the browser, it should be called after finishing using the browser instance.
 Avoid creating a new browser before closing the previous one if possible.
 Having multiple open browsers will cause performance degradation in your tests.

 ```js
 await browser.close();